translatable-exegetical-tools/Abbott-Smith/data/README.txt

 abbott-smith.out.xml           Output Abbott-Smith data

 The XQuery is not perfect - some things should be improved in the query, others will need to be done manually.
+The first N are partial entries - this is an artifact of the original data.
+Instead of deleting this partial data, I am keeping it so it can be cherry-picked.

 αἷμα is a reasonably good benchmark entry.